jameschen108/mlb-pitch-framing-analysis/METHODS.md

 **English** | [繁體中文](METHODS.zh-TW.md)

 Technical companion to [`README.md`](README.md).
-It covers what is being estimated, how, what can and cannot be identified from this design, and where the numbers stop meaning what they appear to mean.
+What is being estimated, how, what this design can and cannot identify, and where the numbers stop meaning what they appear to mean.

 ---